ForgeRock/forgeops-init/cicd/README.md

 ## CD Process

-When the deployer is happy with the resulting configuration, the changes are committed witoth gitband pushed to a branch on github.
+When the deployer is happy with the resulting configuration, the changes are committed with git and pushed to a branch on github.

-For the demo, we are using a [Google Cloud Build](https://cloud.google.com/cloud-build/) hook that triggers on a commit to Github (set this up for your project here `https://console.cloud.google.com/cloud-build/builds` ).
+For the demo, we are using a [Google Cloud Build](https://cloud.google.com/cloud-build/) hook that triggers on a commit to Github (set this up for your project [here](https://console.cloud.google.com/cloud-build/builds).

 On a commit, the trigger fires and runs the cloudbuild task specified in `cloudbuild.yaml`.